yoanastamenova/Social_media--back/README.md

     ```js
         {
-        "id": 3           (the id of the appointment to update)
+        "id": 3           (the id of the post to update)
-        "appointment_date": "2024/07/20"        (the new date)
+        "message": "newinfo"       (the new info)
         }
     ```